top of page

 So I wanted to present poetry in a fun, different way that hasn’t been seen before.
 So that's where Extended Mic was born.

 EM: Extended Mic is supposed to be, or is, very funky.
 It’s very colourful, eye-catching, and visually pleasing.
 I originally got the idea for a platform like this after watching The Colors Show.
 I was thinking it would be nice to feature a poet sharing their poem in a setting that’s pleasing, satisfying, minimalistic, but also kind of weird.
-So I think the weirdness and coolness of Extended Mic comes from a balance of funky, colorful, and minimalistic.
+So I think the weirdness and coolness of Extended Mic comes from a balance of funky, colourful, and minimalistic.
 I wanted to make it eye-catching.
 That's where the essence of the visual aspect of Extended Mic comes from.

 44N: That's beautiful.
 And it speaks to what it means to be a poet, too.
 All those different things coexist.
 Leading into this season—this very first season of extended Mic—you have eight videos featuring eight poets, and you said that your aim is to make people look, maybe even (hopefully) twice.
 And I'd love for you to tell us a bit more about this approach and how our first two questions lend to the choices you made.